GoogleCloudPlatform/cloud-builders-community/README.md

 ## License

-This library is licensed under Apache 2.0.
+This source code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE).

 File issues here or e-mail `gcr-contact@google.com` if you have questions about the usage of these build steps or the Cloud Container Builder API in general.